masolimano/maneage/README.md

 Source from arXiv
 -----------------
-If the paper is also published on arXiv, it is highly likely that the authors also uploaded/published the full reproducible paper template there along with the LaTeX sources.
+If the paper is also published on arXiv, it is highly likely that the authors also uploaded/published the full project there along with the LaTeX sources.
 If you have downloaded (or plan to download) this source from arXiv, some minor extra steps are necessary:

 1. If the arXiv code for the paper is 1234.56789, then the downloaded source will be called `1234.56789` (no special identification